sreekar0119/voltstream-application/README.md

 # VoltStream

-Premium full-stack smart energy monitoring platform for a solar-powered prosumer home.
+full-stack smart energy monitoring platform for a solar-powered prosumer home.

 ## Run the backend